 - It is a best practice to always have two volunteers attend Support meetings addressing high level situations, student moves, or whenever there is any type of extreme emotional, physical safety and/or legal concerns.

-Here are links to guidelines for the following specific support situations located on AFS Wiki:
+Here are links to guidelines for the following specific support situations located on Help and Learning.